-This is a reference page for a new comic about the Confederate raid on St. Albans, VT (19 October, 1864).
-New episodes appear Summer 2019 @ my Patreon open studio.
+This is a reference page for comics about the Confederate raid on St. Albans, VT (19 October, 1864).

 PERIOD SOURCES: